CILAB-ArtGraph/multi-modal-art-classifier/README.md

 ```

 ## Download the dataset and the embeddings
 You will need `dvc` for getting the dataset and the embeddings (download [here](https://drive.google.com/drive/folders/1omiDdfeC--Nb7X8Z0i2t8bfRpRInvBAe?usp=sharing) the artwork images).
 Anyway, in the folder `checkpoints` you can find all the generated models ready for testing.
+If you do not want to use dvc, download the folders `dataset`,
+`projections` and `checkpoints` from [here](https://drive.google.com/drive/folders/1VD3E4h2hJMOUBloj9SyoZkheJohV60eB?usp=sharing)

 Run `dvc` pull.
 After that wait until the required folders and files are downloaded.